 Congratulations, you are near the end of the interview, the tunnel truly does have a light at the end of it and you have done fabulously!
 You have made the interviewer chuckle, you have tooted your own horn more than once.
-Colors seem brighter and now, now the tables have turned!
-You are deemed conqueror in the little cubicle room as you are granted freedom to ask ANYTHING your heart contents about your interviewer, the company and what truly lies behind door 666 on floor 66.
+Colours seem brighter and now, now the tables have turned!
+You are deemed conqueror in the little square room as you are granted freedom to ask ANYTHING your heart contents about your interviewer, the company and what truly lies behind door 666 on floor 66.
 The possibilities are endless, yet the question remains, where do you begin?

 How to think-up the impossible